-Advanced System Monitoring with atop
+Advanced system monitoring with atop

-A guide to using atop to track CPU, memory, disk, network, and process usage
+A guide to using atop to track CPU, memory, disk, network, and process usage.

 To monitor your server and quickly spot processes that consume excessive resources, the atop utility is very useful on VPS and dedicated servers.
 It provides insights into CPU, RAM, and swap usage.